rulu-eu/rulu2013/cfp/index.md

 =================

 We are inviting the Ruby community to submit talks for RuLu 2013.
+All we have to do is to fill the [RuLu 2013 CFP form](https://docs.google.com/forms/d/1a9KqfkiJ73x-amtUzM_rvkk0F3EXSPJW9mZ5vSd6SHY/viewform)!

-[This Call for Proposals](https://docs.google.com/forms/d/1a9KqfkiJ73x-amtUzM_rvkk0F3EXSPJW9mZ5vSd6SHY/viewform) (CFP) will close on May 24th.
+CFP will close on May 24th.

 Topics
 ------

 RuLu is a Ruby conference, so we are mainly looking for Ruby topics.

 We also accept non-Ruby or non-technical talks if we feel it would interest Rubyists.

 Guidelines